emagnier/romcal/bindings/README.md

 # Romcal Bindings

-This directory contains platform-specific bindings for the romcal-core library.
+This directory contains platform-specific bindings for the romcal library.

 ## 📁 Structure